atheermusa/portfolioSiteReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Potfolio Site

-In the project directory, you can run:
+This is the repository for my Portfolio site.
+Built with ReactJS.

 ### `npm start`